davatorium/rofi/doc/rofi-manpage.markdown

     Only return a selected item, do not allow custom entry.
     This mode always returns an entry, or returns directly when no entries given.

+`-no-custom`

+    Only return a selected item, do not allow custom entry.
+    This mode returns directly when no entries given.

 `-format` *format*

     Allows the output of dmenu to be customized (N is total number of input entries):